 Stelvio Pass is one of the roads that we always enjoy returning to.
 No matter how many times you drive it, it will always look a little different.
-No matter how well you think you have memorized some of the 180-degree hairpin corners – and there are more than 50 in total, it is always a thrilling drive.
+No matter how well you think you have memorized some of the 180-degree hairpin corners – and there are around 50 in total, it is always a thrilling drive.

 Driving Stelvio Pass